Nikenarra0816/API-Automation-with-Python/README.md

 - **Test POST new post ✍️**: Verifies that a new post can be created with the `/posts` endpoint and the returned data is accurate.
 - **Test DELETE a post 🗑️**: Verifies that a post can be deleted using the `/posts/{id}` endpoint.

-## Contributing 🤝
-Contributions are welcome!
-Feel free to fork this project, submit issues, and make pull requests.
-Together, we can make this project even better! 🚀

 ## Installation 🔧